MarcL/djcruze.co.uk/src/pages/podcasts/2005-11-08-episode-4-what-else-is-there.md

 ---
 Back once again with the Podcast master:

 Podcast #4 is online.
-Hopefully it will now have fancy iTunes tags with graphics&#8230;if it works properly!
+Hopefully it will now have fancy iTunes tags with graphics...if it works properly!
 Here is the tracklisting for this week's show:

   * **New tunes:**